pombreda/lepl/doc-src/download.rst

   You are reading the documentation for LEPL |release|, but because this is still in beta easy_install will install the stable 1.0 version.
-To install the new version you must download and install the approrpiate package following the instructions in :ref:`manual_install`.
+To install the new version you must download and install the appropriate package following the instructions in :ref:`manual_install`.

 This currently only works for Python 2.6